julienbrandoit/ImplementedPapers/README.md

 - Deep Residual Learning for Image Recognition
 - GUIDED IMAGE GENERATION WITH CONDITIONAL INVERTIBLE NEURAL NETWORKS
 - Neural Ordinary Differential Equations
+- Something on active learning (i still have to look for papers)